vippsas/vipps-magento/docs/documentation.md

 ### Checkout Settings

-The Vipps/MobilePay payment will be unavailable when disallowed shipping methods are selected on checkout.
-These methods are also unavailable on the Express Checkout page.
+The Vipps MobilePay payment will be unavailable when disallowed shipping methods are selected on checkout.
+These methods are also unavailable on the *Express Checkout* page.

 ![Screenshot of Checkout Settings](images/checkout_settings.png)